 A foreclosure mediator will also attend.
 Foreclosure mediators in Connecticut are Judicial Branch employees who are trained in mediation, as well as foreclosure law, and are knowledgeable about community-based resources and mortgage assistance programs.

-The borrowers must bring to the mediation session:
+The borrowers must bring to the mediation session certain documents such as:

 - proof of income, if employed (generally, the two most recent paystubs or a profit and loss statement if self-employed)

 - copies of any completed applications for mortgage or financial assistance, and

 - any other information that may be helpful in the mediation.